provenance-io/provenance-docs/docs/pb/p8e/p8e-usage/p8e-setup.md

 ## Local

-A [docker compose](https://github.com/provenance-io/p8e-docker-compose) environment is provided to quickly bring up a fully configured P8e environment.
+A [docker compose](https://github.com/provenance-io/p8e-docker-compose) environment is provided to quickly bring up a fully configured BlockVault environment.
 This includes a four node Provenance Blockchain cluster.
 Having some familiarity with [docker](https://docs.docker.com/) and [docker-compose](https://docs.docker.com/compose/) will help.

-The following steps will setup an environment and execute your first P8e contract.
+The following steps will setup an environment and execute your first BlockVault contract.

 ```bash
 cd $BASE_CODE_DIR